Maui Scuba Diving Fish Guide

 Mala Wharf, Lahaina, Maui

 Slipper Lobsters in Hawaiʻi lack large claws and reach about 7 inches.
 Referred to as the “insects of the ocean,” slipper lobsters donʻt discriminate in their food source only when they eat.
-This lobster species can often be seen foraging at night.
+This lobster species forages for food at night.
 They can grow as long as 20 inches in other parts of the world.

 Final Thought About Maui’s Fish